TheServerBorn/J-29-Interface-Engine/CONTRIBUTING.md

 # Lore and Story Content

-The J29 Engine may eventually support optional fictional archive and lore systems.
+The Veyllisto Engine may eventually support optional fictional archive and lore systems.

 Please avoid posting spoilers for official lore content in unrelated Issues or Discussions.